Student Services and Resources

 undergrad.engineering.utoronto.ca/advising-and-wellness/health-wellness

 U of T Engineering students have access to a Wellness Counsellor & Coordinator available from Monday to Friday between September and May.
 This service is an extension to the Health & Wellness Centre.
 Students also have access to the Health & Wellness Centre which offers U of T students a range of physical and mental health services, wellness programs and information to support students achieve their personal and academic goals.
-They provide confidential, student-centred health care, including comprehensive medical care, travel education, immunization, counselling, and referrals.
+They provide confidential, student-centered medical services, including comprehensive medical care, travel education, immunization, counselling, and referrals.
 The multidisciplinary health team includes family physicians, registered nurses, dietitians, social workers, psychologists, psychiatrists, health promoters, support staff, lab technicians, and more.

-Engineering's Learning Strategist
+Engineering Learning Strategist

 undergrad.engineering.utoronto.ca/advising-and-wellness/learning-skills-strategist

-Engineering’s Student & Community Wellness Coordinator
+Engineering Student & Community Wellness Coordinator

 engineering.utoronto.ca/mental-health-wellness/#student-community-wellness-coordinator

-Engineering's Upper-Year Academic Advisors
+Engineering Upper-Year Academic Advisors

 undergrad.engineering.utoronto.ca/contact/#upper-year-academic-advisors